proc7ts/a-iterable/README.md

 ### `every()`

-Tests whether all elements in the array pass the test implemented by the provided function.
+Tests whether all elements pass the test implemented by the provided function.
 Corresponds to [Array.prototype.every()].

 ```TypeScript
 import { AIterable } from 'a-iterable';